spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-demo-mode-on-macos-and-linux.md

 This document describes the procedure of installing Spryker in [Demo Mode](/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/choosing-an-installation-mode.html#demo-mode) on MacOS and Linux.

-## Install Docker prerequisites on MacOS and Linux
+## Install Docker prerequisites on macOS and Linux

 To install Docker prerequisites, follow one of the guides: